Jam Thumbprint Breakfast Cookies

 - 1 teaspoon vanilla extract

-- Your favorite jam or preserves, such as Kroger Private Selections Wild Maine Blueberry Preserves
+- 1/2 cup jam or preserves of your favorite flavor/variety, such as Kroger Private Selections Wild Maine Blueberry Preserves

 - Preheat your oven to 375°F and line a baking sheet with parchment paper.

 - In a large bowl, stir together the oats, almond meal, flax seed meal, baking soda, salt, and cinnamon.